Janek79ax/dragon-drain-wpa3-airgeddon-plugin/README.md

 ```

 ## How to run it
-Select the WPA3 Dragon Drain attack option from the WPA3 attacks menu in [airgeddon].
-Scan to choose the WPA3 target and follow the on-screen instructions to proceed.
-If you don't have the Dragon Drain binary compiled, the plugin will do it for you.
-Once launched, the attack will continue indefinitely until you press Ctrl+C or close the attack window, performing a DoS over the target affecting to WPA3 old or non-patched APs/routers.
+Select the WPA3 Dragon Drain attack from the WPA3 attacks menu in [airgeddon].
+Scan for available WPA3 targets and choose one to proceed.
+Follow the on-screen instructions.
+If the Dragon Drain binary is not already compiled, the plugin will automatically compile it for you.

+Once launched, the attack will run indefinitely until you press Ctrl+C or close the attack window.
+It performs a denial-of-service (DoS) attack against the selected target, primarily affecting outdated or unpatched WPA3 access points and routers.

 This is how it should look like: